whad-team/whad-lib/docs/source/cpp/generic.rst

 Verbose messages contain text that will be sent to the host and that will be displayed when verbose mode is enabled by the user.
-These messages can be created using the :cpp:class:`whad::generic::VerboseMsg` class:
+These messages can be created using the :cpp:class:`whad::generic::Verbose` class:

 .. code-block:: C

-    /* Create and send a verbose message. */ whad::generic::VerboseMsg verb_msg("This is some information for the user.");
+    /* Create and send a verbose message. */ whad::generic::Verbose verb_msg("This is some information for the user.");
     whad::send(verb_msg);